 All teachers, regardless of grade level or subject area, must fulfill a basic skills requirement.
 This is often done by taking the California Basic Educational Skills Test, known as the CBEST.
 This basic competency exam is designed to determine candidates' aptitude in mathematics, reading, and writing.
 Candidates will need to earn a score of 123 to pass, which equates to a score of 41 on each section.
 They have the choice to take the sections one at a time or all together.

-Candidates will need to take is the CSET Single Subject Teaching Credential: Mathematics.
+Candidates will need to take the CSET Single Subject Teaching Credential: Mathematics.
 This subject-specific exam contains three sections, with the first two sections consisting of 35 multiple-choice questions and three constructed-response ones.
 The final section has 30 multiple-choice questions and two constructed-response questions.
 Candidates will need to achieve a passing score of 220 on each section.

 Finally, all teaching candidates must complete a fingerprint check from the state Department of Justice and the Federal Bureau of Investigation (FBI) and receive a clear result.